IndoNLP/nusa-crowd/README.md

 #### What if my dataset is not publicly available?

-We understand that some biomedical datasets are not publicly available due to data usage agreements or licensing.
+We understand that some datasets are not publicly available due to data usage agreements or licensing.
 For these datasets, we recommend implementing a dataloader script that references a local directory containing the dataset.
 You can find examples in the [n2c2_2011](examples/n2c2_2011.py) and [bioasq](examples/bioasq.py) implementations.
 There are also local dataset specific instructions in  [template](templates/template.py).

-#### My dataset is in a standard format (e.g. BRAT, BioC).
-Do I have to write my own parser?

-If your dataset is in a standard format, please use a recommended parser if available:
-- BioC: Use the excellent [bioc](https://github.com/bionlplab/bioc) package for parsing.
-Example usage can be found in [examples/bc5cdr.py](examples/bc5cdr.py)
-- BRAT: Use [our custom brat parser](utils/parsing.py).
-Example usage can be found in [examples/mlee.py](examples/mlee.py).

-If the recommended parser does not work for you dataset, please alert us in Discord, Slack or the github issue.

 #### What types of libraries can we import?

 Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
-If you find a well supported package that makes your implementation easier (e.g. [bioc](https://github.com/bionlplab/bioc)), then feel free to use it.

-We will address the specifics during review of your PR to the [BigScience biomedical repo](https://github.com/bigscience-workshop/biomedical) and find a way to make it usable in the final submission to [huggingface bigscience-biomedical](https://huggingface.co/bigscience-biomedical)
+If you find a well supported package that makes your implementation easier, then feel free to use it.
+We will address the specifics during review of your PR to the [Nusantara NLP repo](https://github.com/indobenchmark/nusantara-datasets).

 #### Can I upload my dataset anywhere?

 No. Please don't upload the dataset you're working on to the huggingface hub or anywhere else.
 This is not the goal of the hackathon and some datasets have licensing agreements that prevent redistribution.
 If the dataset is public, include a downloading component in your dataset loader script.
 Otherwise, include only an "extraction from local files" component in your dataset loader script.
-If you have a custom dataset you would like to submit, please [make an issue](https://github.com/bigscience-workshop/biomedical/issues/new) and an admin will get back to you.
+If you have a custom dataset you would like to submit, please [make an issue](https://github.com/indobenchmark/nusantara-datasets/issues/new) and an admin will get back to you.

 #### My dataset supports multiple tasks with different bigbio schemas.
 What should I do?